ipimpat/laravel-query-builder/docs/features/including-relationships.md

 ## Including related model count

 Every allowed include will automatically allow requesting its related model count using a `Count` suffix.
-On top of that it's also possible to specifically allow requesting and querying the related model count (and not include the entire relationship).
+On top of that it's also possible to specifically allow requesting and querying the related model count (and not include the entire relationship), even when lazy eager loading.

-Under the hood this uses Laravel's `withCount method`.
-[Read more about the `withCount` method here](https://laravel.com/docs/master/eloquent-relationships#counting-related-models).
+Under the hood this uses Laravel's `withCount and loadCount method`.
+[Read more about the `withCount` and `loadCount` method here](https://laravel.com/docs/master/eloquent-relationships#counting-related-models).

 ```php
 // GET /users?include=postsCount,friendsCount